The Rill Thing: Release

 The album was released in August 1970.
 The cover shot of Little Richard in performance was taken by Ed Caraeff.
-The album's back cover features an essay describing the album as "the first accurately dazzling reflection of his talent since his beginnings on the Specialty label". and record labels bear the slogan "The Little Richard Sound".
+The album's back cover features an essay describing the album as "the first accurately dazzling reflection of his talent since his beginnings on the Specialty label" and its record labels bear the slogan "The Little Richard Sound".
 The album was preceded by lead single "Freedom Blues", which became a Billboard top 50 hit, peaking at number 47 on 11 July 1970.
 It was Little Richard's biggest American pop hit in thirteen years.
+In Canada the song reached number 70.
 The album's second single "Greenwood, Mississippi" was less successful; it charted at number 85 on the Billboard chart and number 56 on the Cashbox Black Singles chart.
 Despite Reprise's promotional efforts and the charting singles, The Rill Thing was a commercial failure and failed to chart in either the United States or United Kingdom.
 The album made its CD debut in June 2009 as part of a reissue campaign of Little Richard's Reprise albums by Collectors' Choice Music.
 Collector's Choice ceased releasing recordings the following year.
 A new CD issue of the album by Omnivore Recordings with four bonus tracks was released on 18 September 2020.